po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 ## Instructions

-* Learning how to read documentation is a crucial skill to have in your developer toolbelt.

-* Open in your browser.
+* Be sure to work with your partner!

 * Open [script.js](./Unsolved/assets/js/script.js) in your IDE and examine the code.

-* Insert comments where specified to explain the parameters by using the parameter list in the documentation as a reference.
+* Insert comments where specified to explain the parameters used and what each one does for us.

 ## 💡 Hint(s)